buildpacks/docs/content/docs/for-app-developers/how-to/build-outputs/download-sbom.md

 1. Buildpacks can populate `SBOM` information about the dependencies they have provided.

-## Viewing Bill of Materials
+## Viewing bill of materials

 You can use the `sbom download` command to inspect your app for its Software-Bill-of-Materials.
-The following command will download the application layer containing the `SBOM` files to `./layers/sbom/...` on your local filesystem.
+The following command will download the app layer containing the `SBOM` files to `./layers/sbom/...` on your local filesystem.

 ```bash
 pack sbom download your-image-name